-We are studying the molecular basis of translational control of Hepatitis C Virus and Coxsackievirus B3 RNAs.
+We are studying the molecular basis of translational control of the Hepatitis C Virus and Coxsackievirus B3 RNAs.
 Translation of these viral RNAs are guided by Internal Ribosome Entry Site (IRES).
-Ribosome binding to the IRES element is mediated by a number of cellular proteins (trans acting factors) and cis acting RNA elements.
+Ribosome binding to the IRES element is mediated by a number of cellular proteins (trans-acting factors) and cis acting RNA elements.
 Such RNA-protein interactions that are critical for viral IRES function, form a major research area in the lab.
 In this context, the group has expanded its scope to investigate the mechanistic details of HCV and CVB3 replication, host-viral interactions and related aspects of immunity.
 Recently, studies have been extended to study the role of the cellular host factors viz. proteins, long non-coding RNAs and micro RNAs in virus induced cellular pathogenesis.
 In addition, our group has extended study to non-canonical modes of cellular RNA translation using tumor suppressor p53 RNA as a model system.

 HEPATITIS C VIRUS :